sarnickaa/tic-tac-toe/README.md

 Issued that need to be resolved:

 * UX needs to be smoothed out.
 At present, the user is required to click a button if they would like their moves to be saved on the server.
 I have tried linking this functionality to login or reset, however, each of these options negativley affects the creation of the empty game object on the server.
+I would like to resolve this issue in future iterations.
+* Allow a user to declare a 'quit' state if a game is abandoned.
+At present, abandoned games do show an 'over' state of false - however, unless the user clicks a button to create a new game - i have no way of preventing further (valid) clicks on abandoned games.

 ## Additional Functionality

 In the future, I would like to include an option where the user can play against the computer.

 I would like to go back to refactor my code base to ensure it is as DRY and efficient as possible.

+I would like to address the bonus requirements.

 ##